 David Willis is a teacher of Bushcraft and Wilderness Living Skills.
 He can be found baking bread and rustling up tasty meals over a campfire, whittling spoons, foraging for edibles, walking in the woods and soaking up everything nature has to offer.

-He has served with the Royal Engineers in Belize, spent time living with the Maasai in the Rift Valley and learning from the Bushman of the Kalahari, motorcycled around Europe, and built and paddled his canoe along British rivers, and loves heading out on adventures.
+He has served with the Royal Engineers in Belize, spent time living alongside the Maasai in the Rift Valley and learning from the Bushman of the Kalahari, motorcycled around Europe, built and paddled his canoe along British rivers, and loves heading out on adventures.

-Escaping the corporate world was his best decision ever, with a long career in technology development and consulting, David now loves teaching adults and children, sharing the skills they’ll need to enjoy living life outdoors.
+Escaping the corporate world was his best decision ever, with a long career in technology development and consulting, David now loves teaching adults and children, sharing the skills needed to enjoy living life and having fun outdoors!

 Press, Media, Publications